TALXIS/docs/src/en/user-guide/model-driven-apps/basic-app-elements/subgrid.md

 The record creation button displays the **quick create form.**

 If you want to **add an existing record**, a list of records of the given type will appear on the right, where you can choose which records to assign.
 You can add more records at once.
-To find records, you can use _lookup control_.
+To find records, you can use [lookup control](/en/user-guide/model-driven-apps/basic-app-elements/lookup/).

 ![Add existing records](/.attachments/ModelDrivenAppUserGuide/addExistingRecords.png)